CrossRef/event-data-investigator/README.md

 The Investigator runs integrity checks on a schedule and reports any errors.

-### Query vs Archive
+### Archive / Query Integrity

-The `query-vs-archive` check looks at all of the Event IDs in the Event Bus Archive for a given day.
+These two checks look at all of the Event IDs in the Event Bus Archive for a given day.
 It compares them to the Query API.
 It does this day by day.
 Any Event IDs missing from the Query API are reported.

-### Archive vs Query

-The `archive-vs-query` check looks at all of the Event IDs in the Query API for a given day.
-It compares them to the Event Bus Archive.
-It does this day by day.
-Any Event IDs missing from the Archive are reported.

 ### Missing Evidence Log

-The `evidence-log-present` checks that the Evidence Log file is available for a given day in JSON and CSV format.
+The daily Evidence Log dumps in CSV and JSON format are checked daily.

 ## Running